Get in Touch

 Building Internal Professional Networks

-• Networking with operations, procurement, HR, and management teams
+• Networking with operations, procurement, human resources, and leadership teams

-• Managing relationships with auditors, consultants, regulators, and vendors
+• Maintaining relationships with auditors, consultants, regulatory bodies, and vendors

 • Professional relationship management scenarios

-Day 3 – Building Partnerships and Collaborations: Modules Covered
+Day 3 – Establishing Partnerships and Collaborations: Course Outline

 • Negotiating timelines and deliverables